What We Do

 - Enterprise Architecture

-The transformation of the State of Hawai‘i’s business and technology is a significant step toward providing the residents of Hawai‘i with better services at better value.
-The challenges that lie before us are many, but the New Day Vision, the Strategic Planning Framework, and the Business and IT/IRM Transformation Plan provide a roadmap to a more efficient and more effective future for Hawai‘i.
+The transformation of the State of Hawaii’s business and technology is a significant step toward providing the residents of Hawaii with better services at better value.
+The challenges that lie before us are many, but the Business & IT/IRM Transformation Plan together with the Strategic Planning Framework provide a roadmap to a more efficient and more effective future for Hawaii.